lightning/bolts/04-onion-routing.md

 ## Payload for the Last Node

-When building the route, the original sender MUST use a payload for the last node with the following values:
+When building the route, the origin node MUST use a payload for the final node with the following values:
 * `outgoing_cltv_value`: set to the final expiry specified by the recipient
 * `amt_to_forward`: set to the final amount specified by the recipient

 This allows the final node to check these values and return errors if needed, but it also eliminates the possibility of probing attacks by the second-to-last node.
-Such attacks could, otherwise, attempt to discover if the next node is the last one by re-sending HTLCs with different amounts/expiries.
+Such attacks could, otherwise, attempt to discover if the receiving peer is the last one by re-sending HTLCs with different amounts/expiries.
-The last node will extract its onion payload from the HTLC it has received and compare its values against those of the HTLC.
+The final node will extract its onion payload from the HTLC it has received and compare its values against those of the HTLC.
 See the [Returning Errors](#returning-errors) section below for more details.

-If not for the above, since it need not forward payments, the last node could simply discard its payload.
+If not for the above, since it need not forward payments, the final node could simply discard its payload.

 # Packet Construction

-In the following example, it's assumed that _sender node_, `n_0`, wants to route a packet to a _final recipient_, `n_r`.
+In the following example, it's assumed that a _sending node_ (origin node), `n_0`, wants to route a packet to a _receiving node_ (final node), `n_r`.
 First, the sender computes a route `{n_0, n_1, ..., n_{r-1}, n_r}`, where `n_0`
 is the sender itself and `n_r` is the final recipient.
 The nodes `n_i` and `n_{i+1}` MUST be peers in the overlay network.
 The sender then gathers the